Classical and Near Eastern Civilizations (Bachelor of Arts)

 Ancient History Minor

-Students will study a broad range of history of the Near Eastern, Greek and Roman worlds, with exposure to literary, epigraphic and material remains.
-Attention will be given to political and social institutions and cultural forms, as well as the dynamic changes in these societies and the interrelationships between them.
+In this minor, you’ll study a broad range of history of the Near Eastern, Greek and Roman worlds, with exposure to literary, epigraphic and material remains.
+The courses also focus on political and social institutions and cultural forms, as well as the dynamic changes in these societies and the interrelationships between them.

 Naturally, our majors move on to competitive graduate schools as well.
 Since 2000, we’ve had students pursue studies at: